Rllyyy/repeatio/README.md

     "type": "gap-text",
     "help": "Fill in the blanks.",
     "answerOptions": {
       "text": "A gap text question can have multiple [].
-A [] separates the correct words for one gap.
+A semicolon separates the [] words for one gap.
 When answering a question the user has to use the correct spelling because spelling mistakes are [] tolerated.", "correctGapValues": [
         [
           "gaps"
         ],
         [
-          "semicolon",
+          "correct",
-          ";"
+          "right"
         ],
         [
           "not"